 - Use your Citi® / AAdvantage® Executive World Elite Mastercard® to earn 4x AAdvantage miles on eligible American Airlines purchases.

-When Double Dipping Doesn’t Work: Many airlines process mile purchases via Points.com or similar platforms, which typically codes as a third-party merchant rather than a direct airline purchase.
+When Double Dipping Doesn’t Work: Many airlines route their mile purchases through Points.com or similar platforms, which typically code as third-party merchants rather than direct airline purchases.
+This means that the airline category bonus on your credit card doesn’t apply.

 Will Buying Airline Miles Help You Earn Elite Status?

-No—purchased miles do not count toward elite status.
+No — purchased miles do not count toward elite status in any major frequent flyer program.

-However, co-branded credit cards may allow you to earn status-qualifying progress through credit card spend depending on the program and product.
+That said, certain co-branded credit cards may let you earn status-qualifying progress through credit card spend, depending on the program and the specific card product.

 The Bottom Line

-Buying miles can be a useful tool, but only when you’ve done the math and the promotion is strong.
-If you’re a few miles short of a specific redemption, buying miles can be a quick way to close the gap.
-In most cases, though, standard pricing is inflated and not cost-effective.
+Buying miles can be a useful tool, but only when you’ve done the math and the promotion is genuinely strong.
+If you’re a few thousand miles short of a specific redemption, buying miles can be a fast way to close the gap.
+In most cases, though, standard pricing is inflated and not cost-effective compared to other ways of earning miles.

 Do you buy miles or points?
-What’s the best value you’ve received when buying miles?
+What’s the best value you’ve gotten when buying miles?

 Agree that it is seldom a good value.
 Especially want to avoid buying in advance of actually purchasing a ticket, since devaluations happen frequently.
 And now that some carriers (e.g., United) allow several individuals to pool miles, it is often easier to top off to where you need to be.